University of Wisconsin–Madison

 Personal & Professional Foundations in Business (PPFB)

-All students new to the Wisconsin School of Business are required to take Personal and Professional Foundations in Business (PPFB) their first semester.
+All students new to the Wisconsin School of Business are required to take Personal & Professional Foundations in Business (PPFB) their first semester.
 This course introduces students to resources, helps develop important business skills, facilitates networking among business students, and encourages reflection about students’ own personalities, identities, strengths, values, and personal ethics.
-For students in Business Connect, sections of the course will be taught in classrooms within Ogg Residence Hall.
+Sections will be taught in classrooms within Ogg for Business Connect students.